 - or 13WL calipers from another parts store.
 Note: if they carry multiple lines, I recommend getting a line that has a lifetime warranty in case you ever need to replace a caliper.

 - 1 set of Toyota Tundra OEM brake pads (L/R: 04465-35290)

 - 1 set of Toyota Tundra OEM brake pad shims (L/R: 04945-35120)

 - Some DOT4 brake fluid, and 3M brake cleaner

 Note: alternatively, if you want to buy a kit that contains rotors, calipers, and pads, you can purchase one from either Callahan or Power Stop.
 The components won't be quite as high quality as the OEM components listed above, but many people go this route to save a bit of money.
-If you do go this route, you still need the Tacoma-to-Tundra Hard Brake Line Upgrade Kit (not needed for a 4Runner), some DOT4 brake fluid, and 3M brake cleaner.
+If you do go this route, you still need the Tacoma-to-Tundra Hard Brake Line Upgrade Kit (or for a 4Runner, the 4Runner Front Stainless Steel Brake Lines), some DOT4 brake fluid, and 3M brake cleaner.

 You don't need much from a tools perspective either.
 Gather these up and you'll be good to go.

 - A few different size sockets/wrenches (though expensive this is a good kit that has nearly everything you'll ever need)

 - 12mm - to remove the brake line from the bracket on the spindle.